-34 Disclosure of Specified Bank Notes ('SBN')
+32 Disclosure of Specified Bank Notes ('SBN')

-The disclosures regarding details of specified bank notes held and transacted during November 08, 2016 to December 30, 2016 has not been made in these financial statements since the requirement does not pertain to financial year ended 31 March 2020.
+The disclosures regarding details of specified bank notes held and transacted during November 08, 2016 to December 30, 2016 has not been made in these financial statements since the requirement does not pertain to financial year ended March 31, 2021.

-35 Impact of the COVID-19 pandemic on the business
+33 Impact of the COVID-19 pandemic on the business

-The outbreak of COVID-19 pandemic across the globe and in India has contributed to a significant decline and volatility in the global financial markets and a slowdown in economic activities.
+The ongoing COVID-19 pandemic across the globe and in India has continued to a significant decline and volatility in the global financial markets and a slowdown in economic activities.
 The impact of pandemic on the economy is uncertain and would also be dependent upon future developments including various measures taken by the Government, responses of businesses, consumers etc. The Company has adopted measures to curb the spread of infection in order to protect the health of its employees and ensure business continuity with minimal disruption.

-The Company has considered the possible effects that may result from the pandemic on carrying value of investments and other current assets.
-In developing the assumptions relating to possible future uncertainties in global economic conditions because of this pandemic, the entity, as at the date of approval of these financial statements has used available internal and external sources of information and has concluded that no adjustments are required to these financial statements.
+The Company has considered the possible effects that may result from the pandemic on carrying value of property, plant and equipment, receivables, other assets and liabilities.
+In developing the assumptions relating to possible future uncertainities in economic conditions because of this pandemic, the Company, as at the date of approval of these financial statements has used available internal and external sources of information and has concluded that no adjustments are required to these financial statements.
 The Company will continue to monitor the developing scenario for any material changes.